-- 9.63 New development must consider the impact on wastewater infrastructure, and there may be a need to co-ordinate new development through a phased approach to allow improvements to wastewater infrastructure.
+- 9.96 New development must consider the impact on wastewater infrastructure, and there may be a need to co-ordinate new development through a phased approach to allow improvements to wastewater infrastructure.
 It must also consider the location of the point of connection to the wastewater infrastructure for new development to reduce flood risk and impact on watercourses.
-The Council will work with key partners such as the Environment Agency, the Canal and Rivers Trust and United Utilities in order to improve and protect water resources and water quality. - 9.64 The EU Water Framework Directive47 came into force in December 2000 and established a strategic framework for managing the water environment.
-It requires a management plan for each river basin to be prepared every six years based on detailed analysis of the impacts of human activity on the water environment and the incorporation of measures to improve water bodies where required. - 9.65 The Environment Agency is responsible for the implementation of the Water Framework
+The Council will work with key partners such as the Environment Agency, the Canal and Rivers Trust and United Utilities in order to improve and protect water resources and water quality. - 9.97 The EU Water Framework Directive48 came into force in December 2000 and established a strategic framework for managing the water environment.
+It requires a management plan for each river basin to be prepared every six years based on detailed analysis of the impacts of human activity on the water environment and the incorporation of measures to improve water bodies where required. - 9.98 The Environment Agency is responsible for the implementation of the Water Framework Directive and in 2015 it updated the series of River Basin Management Plans49 for England and Wales.
+The North West plan identifies a range of challenges that need to be tackled to achieve the objectives of the Water Framework Directive.
+The Marine Management Organisation (MMO) are in the process of revising the Marine Strategy for the North West Coast.

-47 http://ec.europa.eu/environment/water/water-framework/index en.html
+48 http://ec.europa.eu/environment/water/water-framework/index_en.html